VincentLanglet/Twig-CS-Fixer/docs/rules.md

 - **OperatorSpacingRule**: ensures there is one space before and after an operator except for `..`.
 - **PunctuationSpacingRule**: ensures there is no space before and after a punctuation except for `:` and `,` (configurable).
 - **SingleQuoteRule**: ensures that strings use single quotes when possible (configurable).
+- **TrailingCommaMultiLineRule**: ensures that multi-line arrays, objects and argument lists have a trailing comma (configurable).
 - **TrailingCommaSingleLineRule**: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
 - **TrailingSpaceRule**: ensures that files have no trailing spaces.